Østre Anlæg (Aalborg)

 Østre Anlæg is a city park in Aalborg, Denmark.
 The 6.5 ha park on Bonnesensgade is one of the oldest in the city.
 There are approximately 175,000 visitors per year.
 Used as a dumping area in the 1920s, it was converted into a recreational area in the next two decades.
-A children's playground was added in 1937.
+A playground was added in 1937.
 In addition to lawn areas, bushes, flowers, and trees, the park contains a lake, which is overlooked by St. Mark's Church on the east.
 Fifty-one species of bird have been recorded.